userdocs/qbittorrent-nox-static/README.md

 qb-build/patches/libtorrent/RC_2_0
 ```

-Place you patch file named `patch` inside the relevant directories.
+Place your patch file named `patch` inside the relevant directories.
 So it would look something like this:

 ```bash
 qb-build/patches/qbittorrent/4.3.4.1/patch